- August 1, 2015

 One of the biggest differences offered by amalgam, and made better with Voco, is the ability for resin to act a lot more like your natural tooth matter when under forces like chewing.
 An amalgam filling can’t offer the same efficiency and force distribution that resin can, meaning that the surrounding tooth is kept healthier!

-Composite resin is also able to bond well to bone,which means the section of tooth we remove is much smaller than for an amalgam mercury filling!
-That means more of your natural tooth remains, and what filling is there is firmly and place and practically indistinguishable from your natural teeth!
+Composite resin is also able to bond well to bone.
+This means the section of tooth we remove is much smaller than for an amalgam mercury filling!
+That means more of your natural tooth remains, and what filling is there is firmly placed and practically indistinguishable from your natural teeth!

-If you are suffering from tooth decay, don’t let your smile become more and more at risk – let our Shorewood dental team help you get back to a healthy, happy mouth that will really make you happy!
+If you are suffering from tooth decay, don’t let your smile become more and more at risk!
+Let our team at Shorewood Family Dental Care help.